JaydanMambo/printf/README.md

 We appreciate the guidance and support provided by our  instructors and peers throughout the course, making this project possible.

 # License
-This project is open-source and available under the MIT License.\n Feel free to reach out if you have any questions or need further assistance.
+This project is open-source and available under the MIT License.
+Feel free to reach out if you have any questions or need further assistance.